Hungarian Revolution of 1848: Western Slovak Uprising

 The Slovak volunteers units were a reactionary armed movement opposed to the Hungarian Revolution.
 Organized in the Western parts of modern Slovakia, the volunteers led multiple campaign across majority Slovak areas in Upper Hungary, all the way to Kassa (Košice) in the east.
 The leaders of the Slovak Volunteers, Ľudovít Štúr, Jozef Miloslav Hurban and Michal Miloslav Hodža, struggled to elicit total support from the Slovak nation.
-Many Slovak peasants were more concerned with the abolition of feudal servitude, and not with wider national goals.
+A number of Slovak peasants were more concerned with the abolition of feudal servitude, and not with wider national goals.
 Religious differences also played a key role, as the leaders of the Slovak volunteers were predominantly Protestant, which led to difficulties in eliciting support in regions with a catholic Slovak majority.
-As a result, they could recruit only up to 2000 people, while a much higher percentage of the Slovak population was serving in the Hungarian Honvédség (Home Guard) among the Hungarian revolutionaries.
+As a result, they could recruit only up to 2,000 people, while a much higher percentage of the Slovak population was serving in the Hungarian Honvédség (Home Guard) among the Hungarian revolutionaries.

 The Slovak nation and people had been poorly defined up to this point, as the Slovak people lacked a definitive border or national identity.
 However, in the years leading up to the revolution, the Hungarians had taken steps to Magyarize the Slovak region under Hungarian control.
 The aim of this was to bring the varied ethnic groups around Hungary into a common culture.
-At the outbreak of the Hungarian Revolution this process was seen as more imminent and threatening to ethnic groups, especially many Slovak intellectuals.
+At the outbreak of the Hungarian Revolution this process was seen as more imminent and threatening to ethnic groups, especially multiple Slovak intellectuals.
 Slovaks made demands that their culture be spared Magyarization and that they be given certain liberties and rights.
 These demands soon broke out into wider demonstrations clamouring for the rights of ethnic minorities in Hungary.
 Arrests were made that further enraged the demonstrators and eventually a Pan-Slavic Congress was held in Prague.
 A document was drafted at this congress and sent to the Hungarian government demanding the rights of the Slovak people.
 The Hungarians responded by imposing martial law on the Slovak region.